 Make your local hospital a happier place.

 The hospital can be a pretty scary place, especially for those who are there as patients.
-For people who don’t enjoy regular visits from friends or family members, even a relatively short stay in the hospital can be an incredibly lonely, alienating experience.
-Fortunately, volunteers have the power to transform those negative experiences by bringing compassion, fun, and positivity into an otherwise sterile environment.
+Even a relatively short stay in the hospital can be an incredibly lonely, alienating experience.
+This is especially true for those who don’t receive regular visits from friends or family members.
+Fortunately, volunteers have the power to transform those negative experiences by bringing compassion and positivity to an otherwise sterile environment.
 Most hospitals offer a variety of opportunities, from candy striping to manning an information kiosk or even knitting!
 Of course, you should expect to undergo an application and health screening process if you decide to pursue this route.
-Depending on the hospital you choose to work with, you may be expected to attend an orientation session or training program before officially starting your volunteer assignment.
+Depending on the hospital you volunteer with, you may need to attend an orientation session or training program.

 Make some new furry friends.

-If you’re an animal lover, volunteering at a local animal shelter can be an especially fulfilling way to make an impact in your community.
-While the time commitments and tasks expected of volunteers will vary from shelter to shelter, it is safe to assume that you’ll be trained in any procedures they might ask you to complete.
-Some shelters will require you to go through an application or training process, and while some shelters may allow volunteers to walk in at their convenience, others adhere to a set schedule and will assign you hours on a week-to-week basis.
-To get a better idea of what to expect, schedule a call to consult with each of the shelters in your area before taking any next steps.
-You might find that one is a better fit than the others based on your skills or availability.
+If you’re an animal lover, volunteering at a local shelter can be an especially fulfilling way to make an impact.
+The time commitments and tasks expected of volunteers will vary from shelter to shelter.
+Some shelters will require you to go through an application or training process.
+While some shelters may allow volunteers to walk in at their convenience, others adhere to a set schedule and will assign you hours on a week-to-week basis.
+To get a better idea of what to expect, schedule a consultation with each of the shelters in your area.

 Embrace your love for mother nature.